reallynotburner/ritika-nilosey-tech/README.md

 We are interviewing someone with an impressive resume and penchant for quality automation, testing, and performance enhancement via Selenium and CI/CD.
 But, can they pull through when...

 ## Disaster!
-Our app is supposed to give the user a Nasa Picture of the Day when they mash that "GIMME" button on the screen.
+Our app is supposed to give the user a Nasa Picture of the Day when it loads.
 But, it's taking WAY too long to display the picture to the user!
 Lag has struck down our formerly delightful user interaction and threatens to bring our reputation into the dirt.

 ## Deliverable
 Figure out by any means necessary what's going wrong in our app!
 You're our only hope!